CrystaJeffcoat/Employee-Tracker/README.md

 * [Developer Notes](#Developer-Notes)

 ## Description
-Using node, inquirer, and MySQL, this application takes user inputs and creates a database from the command-line.
+Using node, inquirer, and MySQL, this application takes user inputs and creates an interactive database from the command-line.

 ## General Info
+Using the command-line, the user will be asked a series of questions in order to generate a database.
+The user will be able to Create, View, Update, Delete data.

 ## Setup
 Clone the repository, then install packages